chrisgoddard/Gravity-HTTP-POST-Plugin/README.md

 Pretty simple - works for my purpose but may have bugs if pushed.

-Email me at chris@chrisgoddard.me for questions/comments or fork and improve!
+Email me at chris [at] chrisgoddard.me for questions/comments or fork and improve!